ebiernacki/chisel-KnightRider/README.md

 If possible bring your board and design to class to show it off.

+**Notes:**
+- Use the included test file to simulate your design, it is configured to output a .vcd waveform file.
-Remember to add the IO for any switches or buttons to both the Chisel code and vivado .xdc constraints file!
+- Remember to add the IO for any switches or buttons to both the Chisel code and vivado .xdc constraints file!

 **Getting the Repo:**
 ```bash